Hummingbird Clearwing Moth at Oxtongue Lake

 How beautiful is a sprawling drift of Sunchokes fading into the distance!
 That is just what we found when Bob and I visited Lower Reesor Pond in northeast Toronto.
 This native species of sunflower goes by many different names including Sunchokes, Sunroot or Earth Apple.
 Read more

-Red Lily beetles plague my Toronto Tiger Lilies
+Red Lily Beetles Plague My Tiger Lilies

 Red lily beetle in toronto garden 4

-For the past several years, starting each spring and into the summer months, I have been pestered by Red Lily Beetles (Lilioceris lilii) on my Tiger Lilies .
-It is actually the beetles’ shiny, hard forewings that are red.
-These pretty little beetles stand out quite well on green plants, but they are a trick to catch and squash.
-I declare that I think they see me coming because, often, as I move in on their position, they drop to the earth below and essentially disappear in the shadows.
-It doesn’t help that, this year, I spread red cedar chips in all my gardens, so imagine trying to find a red bug on that red surface.
-Read more
+For the past several years, starting each spring and into the summer months, I have been pestered by Red Lily Beetles on my Tiger Lilies .
+These beetles stand out quite well on green plants, but they are a trick to catch and squash.
+I declare I think they see me coming because, often, as I move in on their position, they drop to the earth below and essentially disappear in the shadows.

-Wild Coneflowers growing at Lower Reesor Pond
+Wild Coneflowers Growing At Lower Reesor Pond

 coneflowers at lower reesor pond - toronto 7

-Bob and I paid a visit one spring to the Lower Reesor Pond in north Toronto, Ontario, and had purposely allotted a large chunk of time in order that we might pay some well deserved attention to that special habitat.
-Through reports provided by other visitors, we learned that some less common wildflowers and plants have gained foothold in the area surrounding the pond, and sure enough, we uncovered several groupings of Wild Coneflowers.
+Bob and I paid a visit one spring to the Lower Reesor Pond in North Toronto, Ontario, Canada, and had allotted a large chunk of time in order that we might pay some well-deserved attention to the wildflowers and plants that had gained a foothold in the area surrounding the pond, which included several groupings of wild coneflowers.
 Read more

 The Victorian Walled Garden at Kylemore Abbey, Ireland